 }

-The trade-off: the state-machine definition holds the prompt template, which keeps prompts in version control but makes them harder to A/B-test compared to a Lambda-managed prompt.
+The trade-off: the state-machine definition holds the prompt template, which keeps prompts in version control but makes A/B testing slightly harder than a Lambda-managed prompt.
 For most production workflows, the version-control benefit outweighs the testability cost.

-The Claude-first / multi-model rule from earlier parts applies cleanly to Step Functions workflows.
-The state machine becomes the routing mechanism — each step picks the right model tier for its specific task.
+The Claude-first multi-model rule from earlier parts applies cleanly inside a state machine.
+The state machine itself becomes the routing mechanism — each step picks the model tier its specific task deserves.

 A typical document-processing workflow: